Resolving Task Objective Conflicts in Unified Model via Task-Aware Mixture-of-Experts: Related Work

-\paragraph{Multimodal Understanding.} Multimodal large language models (MLLMs), such as LLaVA~\cite{liu2023visual}, MiniGPT-4~\cite{zhu2023minigpt}, and InstructBLIP~\cite{panagopoulou2023x}, are strong in processing multimodal information.
-They project features from pretrained modality-specific encoders (e.g., CLIP~\cite{radford2021learning}) into LLMs to enable cross-modal reasoning.
-However, these models focus mainly on visual perception and lack native generative ability.
-Recent studies~\cite{ge2023planting,jin2023unified,sun2023emu} explore extending MLLMs to other domains, which presents an area worth further exploration.
+Multimodal large language models (MLLMs), such as Flamingo~\cite{alayrac2022flamingo}, LLaVA~\cite{liu2023visual}, MiniGPT-4~\cite{zhu2023minigpt}, BLIP-2~\cite{li2023blip}, InstructBLIP~\cite{panagopoulou2023x}, Qwen2-VL~\cite{wang2024qwen2}, and Intern-VL~\cite{chen2024internvl}, demonstrate strong capabilities in processing multimodal information.
+They typically align features from pretrained modality-specific encoders (e.g., CLIP~\cite{radford2021learning}) using methods such as Q-Former and connectors, and then map them into the LLM to enable cross-modal reasoning.
+Recent studies~\cite{ge2023planting,jin2023unified,sun2023emu} have attempted to extend MLLMs beyond perception to generation and other domains, opening new research directions.

-\paragraph{Visual Generation.} Visual generation is a rapidly evolving field where diffusion-based methods have excelled in text-to-image and text-to-video tasks.
-These methods operate in a continuous latent space obtained via a VAE encoder, predicting Gaussian noise added to the latent representations.
-Inspired by natural language processing, autoregressive (AR) models use transformer architectures to predict discrete visual tokens~\cite{ramesh2021zero,esser2021taming}.
-These models discretize visual data and apply GPT-style mechanisms for generation.
-Additionally, masked prediction models adopt BERT-like strategies to improve generation efficiency by predicting masked input portions.
-Such approaches have been extended to more complex multimodal tasks, including video generation~\cite{yu2023magvit}.